How to start a mobile apps business

 Combine sky-high downloads with impressive revenue.
 Read our guide to cracking the apps market

-Tips and advice for a mobile app business
+- Tips and advice for mobile app business

 Thinking of starting up a business in mobile applications?
 Funnily enough, like anything else you care to name, there’s an app for that.